PagerDuty/pdpyras/README.rst

 This library supplies a class :class:`pdpyras.APISession` extending `requests.Session`_ from the Requests_ HTTP library.
-It serves as a practical and simple-as-possible-but-no-simpler HTTP client for accessing the PagerDuty REST API.
+It serves as a practical and simple-as-possible-but-no-simpler HTTP client for accessing the PagerDuty REST API and events API.

-It enables you to simply make requests to the PagerDuty REST API and focus on the schema of information, while taking care of all of the most common prerequisites and necessities associated with accessing the API.
+It takes care of all of the most common prerequisites and necessities associated with accessing the API, so you can focus on the request/response body schemas and do what you need to get done.

 Features
 ********